University of Southern California: Campus

 The Price School of Public Policy also runs a satellite campus in Sacramento.
-A Health Sciences Alhambra campus holds the Primary Care Physician Assistant Program, the Institute for Health Promotion and Disease Prevention Research (IPR), and the Masters in Public Health Program.
+A Health Sciences Alhambra campus holds the Primary Care Physician Assistant Program, the Institute for Health Promotion and Disease Prevention Research (IPR), and the Master's in Public Health Program.
 In 2005, USC established a federal relations office in Washington, DC., and in March 2023, USC announced the opening of a new Capital Campus in Washington, D.C.
-The university purchased a seven-story 60,000 square feet building and remodeled it to house classrooms, event venues, office spaces, a bookstore and a theater.
+The university purchased a seven-story, 60,000 square feet building and remodeled it to house classrooms, event venues, office spaces, a bookstore, and a theater.
 Located in the heart of the Dupont Circle neighborhood, the USC Capital Campus is also home to USC's Office of Research Advancement, which helps university faculty researchers secure federal funding for multidisciplinary research projects.
 USC was developed under two master plans drafted and implemented some forty years apart.
-The first was prepared by Train & Williams but it was replaced by the second, made the Parkinsons in 1919.
+The first was prepared by Train & Williams, but it was replaced by the second, made by the Parkinsons in 1919.

 The Center for International and Public Affairs, topped by a 5500 lb globe, is the tallest structure on campus.
 Built under the second master plan, it reflects a trend towards modernism during that period.

 For its role in making visible and sustained improvements in the neighborhoods surrounding both the University Park and Health Sciences campuses, Time/Princeton Review College Guide named it College of the Year 2000.
 Roughly half of the university's students volunteer in community-service programs in neighborhoods around campus and throughout Los Angeles.
 These outreach programs, as well as previous administrations' commitment to remaining in South Los Angeles amid widespread calls to move the campus following the 1965 Watts Riots, are credited for the safety of the university during the 1992 Los Angeles Riots.
 The ZIP Code for USC is 90089 and that of the surrounding University Park community is 90007.